Callum-Rimmer/BRIG/README.md

 For **Windows** users, download the file ending with `win64.exe`.
 This is a bundled installer for windows which will install BLAST for you.

 For **macOS** users, download the file ending with `.dmg`.
-You have to do some more legwork to install BLAST on macOS.
+This is a bundled installer for macOS which should install BLAST for you.

 ## The problem with BRIG